What is Physical computing?

 - Arduino’s ease of use makes it possible to quickly start building interactive objects.
 Students gain hands-on experience while working with Arduino, which helps them to acquire problem-solving skills.

 - Arduino provides an easy learning environment for students interested in STEAM fields (Science Technology Engineering Arts Mathematics).

 - Arduino boards are easily available and are low in cost.
 More information about how this low cost technology is used in real life can be accessed in the New York Times news article.

 Arduino should be introduced in schools as it provides an opportunity for students to explore their creativity and problem-solving skills by building products themselves rather than learning about products during theory classes.
-So, if you want your students or children to learn physical computing, Arduino is the right choice for them.
+So, if you want your students or children to learn physical computing Book a FREE trial class today.